almende/eve/index.md

 </div>

 Eve is a multipurpose, web based agent platform.
-Eve envisions an open and dynamic environment where agents can live and act
-anywhere: in the cloud, on smartphones, on desktops, in browsers, robots, home automation devices, and others.
+Eve envisions to be an open and dynamic environment where agents can live and act anywhere: in the cloud, on smartphones, on desktops, in browsers, robots, home automation devices, and others.
 Eve tries to mimic human society: the way people interact and work together.

 Eve agents are connected with each other via the web.